codelittinc/incubator-resources/best_practices/servers.md

 ###All done

 There you are.
-Your server is secure.
-Your main concern and point of vunerability will be your application and services.
+Your main concern and point of vunerabilityafter completing this will be your application and services.
 These are another animal entirely though.

+If you want to know more about our best practices, take a look in our [repository](https://github.com/codelittinc/incubator-resources).
+We open source all of our policies and best practices as well as continue to add to them there.

 ------
 [^1]: Make sure it's `.pub`.
-This seems to be very simple, but I've seen two people (both not members of my organization.
-Quick way to get a pink slip.) in my career, send me their private key (`id_rsa` without the .pub extension) when asking for their public keys.
+This seems to be very simple, but I've seen two people (both *not* members of our organization -- it would be a quick way to stop being part of our org.) in my career, send me their private key (`id_rsa` without the .pub extension) when asking for their public keys.

 [^2]: There's a couple camps on whether to keep your SSH connection on a standard or non-standard port.
 See [here](https://www.adayinthelifeof.nl/2012/03/12/why-putting-ssh-on-another-port-than-22-is-bad-idea/) and [here](https://major.io/2013/05/14/changing-your-ssh-servers-port-from-the-default-is-it-worth-it/) for opposing sides.